vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 The default when placing an order with no change to margin mode specified must be to retain the current margin mode of the position.

-The margin mode cannot be changed whilst an account has open positions or orders on a market.

 ### Placing an order

-When submitting, amending, or deleting an order in isolated margin mode, the worst case order margin for the current open orders must be calculated.
+When submitting, amending, or deleting an order in isolated margin mode, a two step process will be followed:
-This is the largest amount of the extra margin required if all the party's bids or asks were to trade simultaneously at their limit price.

-If the worst case order margin does not cover the initial margin for any additional volume then an order cannot be placed.
-The current difference, if positive, between initial margin implied by current position and orders, and the margin in the trader's margin account, will be placed in an order margin account.
+   1. First, the core will check whether the order will trade, either fully or in part, immediately upon entry.
+If so:
+      1. If the trade would increase the party's position, their general account will be checked for sufficient funds as defined in the Increasing Position section.
+         1. If they have sufficient, that amount will be moved into their margin account and the immediately matching portion of the order will trade.
+         2. If they do not have sufficient, the order will be rejected in it's entirety for not meeting margin requirements.
+      2. If the trade would decrease the party's position, that portion will trade and margin will be released as in the Decreasing Position section
+   2. If the order is not persistent this is the end, if it is persistent any portion of the order which has not traded in step 1 will move to being placed on the order book.
+At this point, the party's general account will be checked for sufficient margin to cover `limit price * remaining size * margin factor`, as this is the worst-case trade price of the remaining component.
+If there is sufficient, this amount will be moved into the party's Order Margin account and the order will be placed on the book.
+If there is insufficient, the remaining portion of the order will be `stopped`.

+NB: This means that a party's order could partially match, with a trade executed and some funds moved to the margin account with correct leverage whilst the rest of the order is immediately stopped.

 ### Increasing Position